Reserve of the Supreme High Command

-History

-World War II
+Second World War

 Forces from the Reserve were assigned by the Stavka (Supreme High Command) to individual fronts (army groups) that were conducting major operations.
 These formations were designed to support any forms of operations but especially penetrations and exploitations in accordance with the Soviet deep battle doctrine.

 Beginning in 1943, the formations and units in the Reserve ranged from battalions to whole armies (e.g. the Reserve Armies), with an emphasis on artillery and mechanised formations, and were capable of large-scale, independent operations.
 For example, as of April 1943, an artillery penetration corps contained as many as 1,500 gun tubes and rocket launchers each.
 Tank armies, which also emerged in 1943, included one or two tank corps and one mechanised corps, plus supporting units.
 These mechanised formations were capable of conducting operational exploitations of up to 500 kilometers.

-Post-war period
+Cold War

-The special purpose brigades of the Supreme Command Reserve became the first missile units, in accordance with the Resolution of the Council of Ministers of the USSR, dated May 13, 1946:
+The special-purpose brigades of the Supreme Command Reserve became the first missile units, in accordance with the Resolution of the Council of Ministers of the USSR, dated May 13, 1946: